 A typical Excel dataset contains hundreds of rows and tens of columns.
-Excel Freeze Panes help users to instantly recognize entries just by looking at the Freeze Panes.
+Excel Freeze Panes helps users to instantly recognize entries just by looking at the Freeze Panes.
 However, Excel Freeze Panes not working is an issue when datasets are exported or acquired from external sources.
-In this article, we discuss the reasons why Excel Freeze Panes not working also demonstrate way-outs.
+In this article, we discuss the reasons why Excel Freeze Panes not working and also demonstrate way-outs.

 Let’s say we have a sales dataset of which we have the column headers in Freeze Panes.
-But at some point, of time in our usage, we find the issue that Excel Freeze Panes are not working.
+But at some point, of time in our usage, we found the issue that Excel Freeze Panes are not working.

 First, we point out the underlying reasons behind Excel Freeze Panes not working.
 Then one by one resolve the reasons.

 What is Excel Freeze Pane?

 The Excel Freeze Panes feature locks the rows or column headings.
 By doing so, Freeze Panes enables users to see each entry’s row or column heading no matter how further he or she scrolls.

 Reasons Behind Excel Freeze Panes Not Working

 There are 3 basic reasons for Excel Freeze Panes not working.
 The underlying reasons are